cloud-gov/product/OffboardingChecklist.md

 **Assignee:** The tasks below are organized by the role needed to complete them.
 If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that an appropriate person does it_.

-For compliance we need to show _when_ offboarding actions happened; critical ones, tagged `PS-4` need to occur within 24 hours of their departure (completing tasks _before_ their departure is good).
-As you do this work, **comment on this GitHub issue** as you complete each task.
-(PS-4: Personnel termination)
+For compliance we need to show that critical offboarding actions happen within 24 hours of departure; some actions below **need GitHub issues comments** when completed.
+Completing tasks _before_ departure is good. (control PS-4: personnel termination)

 ## LeavingPerson